ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Mail Receivers **MAY** choose to reject or quarantine email even if email passes the DMARC mechanism check.
-The DMARC mechanism does not inform Mail Receivers whether an email stream is "good"; a DMARC result of "pass" only means that the domain in the RFC5322.From header has been verified by the DMARC mechanism.
+The DMARC mechanism does not inform Mail Receivers whether an email stream is "good"; a DMARC result of "pass" only means the domain in the RFC5322.From header has been verified by the DMARC mechanism.
 Mail Receivers are encouraged to maintain anti-abuse technologies to combat the possibility of DMARC-enabled criminal campaigns.

 Mail Receivers **MAY** choose to accept email that fails the DMARC mechanism check even if the published Domain Owner Assessment Policy is "reject".
-In particular, because of considerations discussed in [@!RFC7960], it is important that Mail Receivers **SHOULD NOT** reject messages solely because of a published policy of "reject", but that they apply other knowledge and analysis to avoid rejection of
+In particular, because of the considerations discussed in [@!RFC7960], it is important that Mail Receivers **SHOULD NOT** reject messages solely because of a published policy of "reject", but that they apply other knowledge and analysis to avoid rejection of